History of Europe: Late Middle Ages

 Depopulation caused labor to become scarcer; the survivors were better paid and peasants could drop some of the burdens of feudalism.
 There was also social unrest; France and England experienced serious peasant risings including the Jacquerie and the Peasants' Revolt.
-At the same time, the unity of the Catholic Church was shattered by the Great Schism.
+The unity of the Catholic Church was shattered by the Great Schism.
 Collectively these events have been called the Crisis of the Late Middle Ages.

 Beginning in the 14th century, the Baltic Sea became one of the most important trade routes.
 The Hanseatic League, an alliance of trading cities, facilitated the absorption of vast areas of Poland, Lithuania, and Livonia into trade with other European countries.
 This fed the growth of powerful states in this part of Europe including Poland–Lithuania, Hungary, Bohemia, and Muscovy later on.
 The conventional end of the Middle Ages is usually associated with the fall of the city of Constantinople and of the Byzantine Empire to the Ottoman Turks in 1453.
 The Turks made the city the capital of their Ottoman Empire, which lasted until 1922 and included Egypt, Syria, and most of the Balkans.
-The Ottoman wars in Europe, also sometimes referred to as the Turkish wars, marked an essential part of the history of the continent as a whole.
+The Ottoman wars in Europe marked an essential part of the history of the continent.

 A key 15th-century development was the advent of the movable type of printing press circa 1439 in Mainz, building upon the impetus provided by the prior introduction of paper from China via the Arabs in the High Middle Ages.
-Paper was already readily available in Europe by the late 14th century.
-While forms of moveable type of printing press had been already used in China and Korea, the technique was singularly successful in Europe given the small number of characters of the Latin alphabet, massively reducing costs of book production.
 The adoption of the technology across the continent at dazzling speed for the remaining part of the 15th century would usher a revolution and by 1500 over 200 cities in Europe had presses that printed between 8 and 20 million books.